This month is all about cold connections! Kim shares with us easy ways to make jewellery designs without the use of heat.

 Kim created beautiful jewellery designs featuring gemstones during the month!
 Discover our wide range online now with so many gemstones, shapes and sizes to choose from.

-Kim never disappoints us when it comes to experimenting with fun and interesting designs!
 These photos show you how Kim took her can of Bombay Dazzler by True North Brewery and turned it into a necklace using cold connections.

 Kim also completed the look with wire-wrapped tiger's eye beads and created a patina using liver of sulphur.